jstrchn/website/content/publication/2018-Strachan-Preprint.md

 +++
-title = "Investigating the formation and consolidation of incidentally learned trust. "
+title = "Investigating the formation and consolidation of incidentally learned trust"

 # Date first published.
 date = "2018-11-14"